UniBreakfast/crud-of-increasing-complexity/0004-simplest-in-browser/README.md

 ## What is this?

 This is the simplest CRUD implementation for JavaScript in a browser.
 It is based on the [simplest implementation](../0000-simplest-for-me/README.md) which was not platform-specific.
 It's not supposed to be the simplest one for anyone else necessarily.
 I'm most used to think in JavaScript and array methods, so I'm going to use them.
-It's in memory without any persistant storage between runs for the sake of simplicity.
+It's in memory without any persistent storage between runs for the sake of simplicity.
 Here, I will list the operations, describe how they are supposed to be performed, and provide their implementations.

 ## What is CRUD?